tbalsdon/Vision-Week/README.md

 Please install matlab before the start of the course: https://www.mathworks.com/products/matlab.html

 You can start with a 1 month free trial, although most institutes associated with PSL will give you a license (contact your IT services)

+# Information for final "exam"

+Think of a question you think is important for vision science (with unlimited budget and time)

+You will present your question to the class, and most importantly, why you think your question is interesting.
+You have 3 minutes each.